alexvanven/MeasuringMeaningClass/Week-1.2.md

 Data structure
 --------------

 If you have done any kind of quantitative research, and have worked with SPSS, Stata or R, you are probably already familiar with the data structure depicted below.
 Each row represents a case (an individual, an organization, a country, etc.) and the columns are the variables (gender, job category, salary, etc.).
 The cells of the matrix then record the value of these variables for each case.
+This format is often called attribute data.

 <img src="Images/Datamatrixspss.png" alt="Case/variable matrix" style="width:50.0%" />

-In this course we will work *relational* data instead of *attribute* data.
+In this course we will, however, work with *relational* data instead of *attribute* data.

-There are two important types of relational data structures: *one-mode* and *two-mode* data (also termed adjacency for one-mode and affiliation or incidence matrices for two-mode)
+There are two important types of relational data structures: *one-mode* and *two-mode* data (also termed adjacency for one-mode and affiliation or incidence matrices for two-mode).

 In a one-mode matrix, the row and columns refer to the same "entity": they could be persons, organizations, or words (as in semantic network analysis).
 In network analysis these are generally called 'nodes' or 'vertices' and the cells indicate whether a relation or a 'tie' or 'edge' (however that is defined) exists between two nodes.
 If we are only interested in whether there is a tie or not, then the cells contain either a 1 or a 0.
 In *valued* networks, the cells can also contain values that indicate, for example, the strength of a relationship.